 Nevis & St. Kitts

-Though February is high season in the Caribbean (since it’s sunny and dry there, and often the opposite back home), Nevis sees far fewer crowds than many other islands; in fact, it’s almost like stepping into the Caribbean of 20 years ago, with a couple of stoplights, a laid-back way of life, and a handful of high-end accommodations.
-While the neighboring island of St. Kitts has a number of mega hotels, the portion of it closest to Nevis—Christophe Harbor—is another crowd-free luxury haven, home to the new Park Hyatt St. Kitts and a stretch of government-protected land.
+Though February is high season in the Caribbean (since it’s sunny and dry there, and often the opposite back home), Nevis sees far fewer crowds than many other islands; in fact, it’s almost like stepping into the Caribbean of 20 years ago, with a couple of stoplights, a laid-back way of life, and a handful of high-end accommodations—including a Four Seasons that is fresh off a multi-million-dollar renovation.
+While the neighboring island of St. Kitts has a number of mega hotels, the portion of it closest to Nevis—Christophe Harbor—is another crowd-free luxury haven, home to the Park Hyatt St. Kitts and a stretch of government-protected land.

 In the first half of the month, the country is lush and green, there is no rain, and the breezes keep temperatures in the high 80s during the day.

-We love to visit during the Kala Ghoda Arts Festival, held every February, when the city is packed with events, exhibitions, and huge art installations.
+During the Kala Ghoda Arts Festival, held every February, the city is packed with events, exhibitions, and huge art installations.

 Other Good Options This Month